-Thankfully more and more eco-friendly printing products are being developed and are more available.
-This means the cost to produce environmentally friendly graphics is also getting cheaper.
-It used to be a prohibitive exercise, but thankfully, as the world wises up to the importance of a more sustainable way of living, possibilities for greener materials are becoming easier to source and use.
+Thankfully more and more eco-friendly printing products are being developed and available all the time.
+This means the cost to produce environmentally friendly print graphics is also getting cheaper.
+It used to be a prohibitive exercise, but thankfully, as the world wises up to the importance of a more sustainable way of living, possibilities for greener materials and substrates are becoming easier to source and use.

-The list below covers some of our practices and a sample products to help get you thinking.
+The list below covers some of our practices and sample products to help get you thinking.
 If you have any questions or a project you would like to discuss with us, get in touch.
 We’d be happy to make an environmentally happy set of graphics for you.